wenchengking/End-to-End-Cloud-Sentiment-Analysis/README.md

 docker push $aws_account_id.dkr.ecr.$region.amazonaws.com/$image_name:$tag
 ```

 The image can now be found at the repositry - for security, we are using a container image from a *private* repositories on ECR.
-Now, we head back tot the Lambda console to create the Lambda function, with the EventBridge as a trigger.
+Now, we head back to the Lambda console to create the Lambda function, with the EventBridge as a trigger.
 ![Labmda](/img/Lambda.png)

 We can also generate a test - the following test is a boiler plate code with the bucket name changed to minic a `ObjectCreated` event on our raw data bucket: